apereo/cas/development/installation/Configuring-Authentication-Components.md

 resolve the principal ID and attributes from directory attributes.
 The `X509CertificateAuthenticationHandler` may be be combined with an LDAP-based principal resolver to accommodate this case.

+### PrincipalNameTransformer Components

+######`NoOpPrincipalNameTransformer`
+Default transformer, that actually does no transformation on the user id.

+######`PrefixSuffixPrincipalNameTransformer`
+Transforms the user id by adding a postfix or suffix.

+######`SwitchCasePrincipalNameTransformer`
+A transformer that switches the form uid to either lowercase or uppercase.
+The result is also trimmed.
+The transformer is also able to accept and work on the result of a previous transformer that might have modified the uid, such that the two can be chained.

 ### PrincipalResolver Components